coala/projects/data/projects/extend_linter_integration.md

 * The first batch of linters have been merged.
 * At least one improvement to the linter framework is in review state.
-* All of them are properly tested and documented."
+* All of them are properly tested and documented.

 ##### GSOC 2017 FINAL